 A single unified core module is to be tested in this study that will focus on mainstream classroom teachers.
-As an efficacy trial this training model will ensure that the programme is delivered at optimum conditions but without the complicating factor of differing levels of teaching assistant support.
-The training will be delivered through Delivery Centres located in schools especially selected and trained by Challenge Partners for this purpose.
-These Delivery Centres will provide approximately 3 days' training and support in a group setting to mainstream classroom teachers within their local region in a cascade model to allow teachers' to embed new practice with support.
+As an efficacy trial this training model aimed to ensure that the programme is delivered at optimum conditions but without the complicating factor of differing levels of teaching assistant support.
+The training was delivered through Delivery Centres located in schools especially selected and trained by Challenge Partners for this purpose.
+The Delivery Centres provided 3 days' training and support in a group setting to mainstream classroom teachers within their local region in a cascade model to allow teachers' to embed new practice with support.
 This was a key learning development from the previous pilot which included only 1 days training.
-The training will have a particular focus on academic language.
+The training was particularly focused on academic language.